What is fibreglass matting?

 An approval from Lloyds demonstrates that your product conforms to recognised industry quality standards, International Conventions and/or the LR Rules, through a process of independent design review, extensive sample testing and verification of production controls.

-Depending on who you talk to, people will recommend different weights of matting to use on a roof, some people say you could get away with 300gm and some roofers will stick with a single layer of 450gm which cuts down on the amount of base resin used but could compromise the roof in the longterm.
+Depending on who you talk to, people will recommend different weights of matting to use on a roof, some people say you could get away with 300gm and some roofers will stick with a single layer of 450gm which cuts down on the amount of base resin used but could compromise the roof in the long term, especially if that roof has a lot of foot traffic.

 The type of fibreglass to use on a roof needs to be determined by surface area and foot traffic.
-Our recommendation and guidelines for Fibrelast installation is that the only time you use 1 layer of 450gm is on roofs up to 5 square metres.
-For everything else its either 1 layer of 600gm or a dual layer of 450gm for foot traffic.
+Our recommendation and guidelines for Fibrelast installation is that the only time you use 1 layer of 450gm is on roofs with no foot traffic.
+For everything else, it's either 1 layer of 600gm or a dual layer of 450gm for foot traffic.
 For more information on the subject including our surface guide check out the fibreglass matting section of our online guide.